 Managing the Tuple Mover

-The Tuple Mover has its own
+The Tuple Mover draws its resources from the

 - Partition storage data files